UBC-Solar/sunlink/README.md

 > **NOTE:** the only way for a data source (e.g., radio, cellular, etc.) to access the telemetry cluster is to make HTTP requests to the parser.
 No direct access to the Influx or Grafana containers is available.
 Only the parser can directly communicate with those services.

-A more detailed description of the system components is given [here](/docs/SYSTEM.md).
+A detailed description of all system components is given [here](/docs/SYSTEM.md).

 ## Getting started